cloudqubes/ootc-documentation/source/adminguide/storage.rst

 With each snapshot schedule, users can also specify the number of scheduled snapshots to be retained.
 Older snapshots that exceed the retention limit are automatically deleted.
-This user-defined limit must be equal to or lower than the global limit set by the CloudStack administrator.
+This user-defined limit must be equal to or lower than the global limit set by the OOTC administrator.
 See `“Globally Configured
 Limits” <usage.html#globally-configured-limits>`_.
 The limit applies only to those snapshots that are taken as part of an automatic recurring